temporalio/documentation/docs-src/cli/activity/complete.md

 `temporal activity complete --activity-id=MyActivity --result=ActivityComplete`

-Use the options listed below to change the behavior of this command.
+Use the following options to change the behavior of this command.

 - [--activity-id](/cli/cmd-options/activity-id)